Best shoes for Peloton and indoor cycling 2025: Keep those pedals spinning with the best cycling footwear

 Limited color range

-Shimano is one of the most well-known cycling manufacturers in the world, so our expectations were high when taking the Shimano RC1 cycling shoes for a spin.
-Thankfully, they fit like a glove, and we loved the sleek and understated design.
+When it comes to cycling manufacture, Shimano is one of the most well-known names in the world.
+So naturally our expectations were high when we took the Shimano RC1 cycling shoes for a spin.
+Thankfully, Shimano were not resting on their laurels: these shoes fit like a glove, are adjustable and durable.

-Shimano has opted for simplicity by stripping it back with a limited color palette of just blue and black, and three quick-fit velcro straps secure feet without pinching, to complete the look.
-The surround-wrapping synthetic leather upper is highly breathable and reduces overlap to help minimize any hotspots, while the nylon mesh panels help improve ventilation and reduce moisture retention, and there’s also a forefoot vent on the sole.
+The synthetic leather upper is highly breathable and reduces overlap to help minimize any hotspots, while the nylon mesh panels help improve ventilation and reduce moisture retention.
+There's also a forefoot vent on the sole to help with that.

-The Shimano RC1 veers towards being basic and there aren’t many features to speak of, but we rate the uncomplicated approach.
-They’re only Look Delta cleat compatible, and you’ll need to purchase cleats separately, but sweeping in at less than $100 – we’re sold on Shimano.
+The Shimano RC1 are certainly one of the more basic models, with no fancy features to speak of, but we rate the uncomplicated approach.
+They’re only Look Delta cleat compatible, and you’ll need to purchase cleats separately, but at less than $100 – we’re sold.

 Best cycling shoes for long term wear